viperproject/rust-contracts/README.md

 Rust Contracts (Deprecated)
 ===========================

-**This project needs some work.
-If you want something more complete, please see Prusti and its contracts library: https://github.com/viperproject/prusti-dev**
+**This project is not actively maintained.
+If you want something that is maintained, please see Prusti and its contracts library: https://github.com/viperproject/prusti-dev**

 [![Build Status](https://travis-ci.org/viperproject/rust-contracts.svg?branch=master)](https://travis-ci.org/viperproject/rust-contracts)